Nicolas-Saade/Nicolas-Saade/README.md

 - Collaborated with developers to build a GUI JavaFx app following Model-View-Controller architecture based on Umple UML diagrams, using Gherkin, Cucumber, JUnit, and Scene-Builder software.

 ### [**Chrome Extension**](https://github.com/Nicolas-Saade/Collab-Extension)
-*A chrome extension for monitoring and connecting users to GPU runtime on google colab.*
+*A chrome extension for monitoring and connecting users to a TPU runtime on google colab.*
 **Tech Stack:** JavaScript, Server-side, CORS, Google Cloud Functions.
-- Developed a Chrome extension that automates checking GPU availability on Google Colab, it interacts with the website DOM to connect users to a runtime, and notifies them by email using Google Cloud serverless functions and the MailerSend API, using Google Developer Tools.
+- Developed a Chrome extension that automates checking TPU availability on Google Colab, it interacts with the website DOM to connect users to a runtime, and notifies them by email using Google Cloud serverless functions and the MailerSend API, using Google Developer Tools.